lokal-profil/LSH/README.md

 11. Run `python py_listscraper.py`  # to populate a new "connections" folder and update filenames
   * If filenames are updated then don't run again until Commons table has been updated.
-12. Run `python py_prepUpload.py moveHits ../bilder` where ../bilder is the relative path to the main image folder  # moves the relevant files to base folders and adds extention to filenames
+12. Run `python py_prepUpload.py moveHits ../bilder` where ../bilder is the relative path to the main image folder  # moves the relevant files to base folders and adds extension to filenames
 13. Run `python py_prepUpload.py makeAndRename ../bilder/m_a` etc. for each of the new image sub.folders  # creates info files and renames files
   * Check `¤generator.log` for possible problems
 14. Run `python py_prepUpload.py negatives ../bilder/m_a` etc. for each of the image sub.folders containing negatives  # creates a positive version and renames correctly
-  * Check `¤imageMagick-errors.log` for errorreports
+  * Check `¤imageMagick-errors.log` for error reports
 15. Run `python py_prepUpload.py negativeCleanup ../bilder/m_a` etc. for each of the image sub.folders where 14. was run
   * Check `¤conversion-errors.log` for problematic conversions (fix manually)
 16. Run `python py_Uploader.py ../bilder/m_a` etc. to upload the files